-Once you have reached your fill of Bratwurst and Glühwein, the goodies keep coming with 7 sweets to eat at a Christmas Market.
-Warm your hands with a bag of Gebrannte Mandeln (roasted almonds) and get a sugar high with colorful candies.
+Once you have reached your fill of bratwurst and glühwein (mulled wine), warm your hands with a bag of gebrannte mandeln (roasted almonds) and get a sugar high with colorful candies.
 Here are eight Sweets to eat at a German Christmas Market.

 You'll smell this treat before you see them.
-Gebrannte Mandeln are sugared almonds that release a sticky sweet scent and are served in portable Papiertüte (paper cones).
-Try the basic version, or experiment with different flavorings like cocoa powder, Nutella or chili or walnuts, cashews, and peanuts.
-A cone only costs about 2.50 euro for 100 grams so it is the ideal snack.
+Gebrannte Mandeln are sugared almonds that release a sticky sweet scent and are served in portable papiertüte (paper cones).
+Try the basic version, or experiment with different flavorings like cocoa powder, Nutella, chili, walnuts, cashews, and peanuts.
+A cone only costs about 2.50 euro for 100 grams making it impossible to resist.

 Licorice and Bonbons

 Usually sold alongside the Gebrannte Mandeln, colorful candies and licorice are a treat for the eyes.
-Long ropes of red, blue and green are for very accessible, but the Scandinavian version of salty black licorice is also a local favorite - if more of an acquired taste.
+Long ropes of red, blue and green are most popular, but the Scandinavian version of salty black licorice is also a local favorite - if more of an acquired taste.

-Another colorful option is the hard candies like the Krauterbonbons.
-This candy is also heavily influenced by anise and fruit flavors.
+Another colorful option are the hard candies like the Krauterbonbons.
+This candy is also relies heavily on anise and fruity flavors.
 In some markets, booths produce the candy on-site, pulling the sugar and pressing it into molds.

-Below the Lebkuchenherz you can find fruit beneath candy.
-You may recognize Paradies Apfel (toffee apple) and Schoko Apfel (chocolate apple), or select strawberries, apple, and pineapple impaled on a stick and covered in chocolate to munch on while you walk around.
+Skewered fruit is a offered candied or covered in chocolate.
+Fruchtspieße (fruit skewers) are very popular with a selection of strawberries, apple, banana, and pineapple impaled on a stick and covered in chocolate to munch on while you walk around.